nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

     :ref:`NXchemical_composition`:
         (Chemical) composition of a sample or a set of things.

-Furthermore, it can be useful to have a set of base classes with which software documents it state and gives a summary for users about the performance and elapsed time measured while processing data.
-These utility classes include:
+Finally, the following base classes allow data processing software to document its input parameters and to summarize its performance statistics:

     :ref:`NXprogram`:
         A named and version of a program of library/component.